carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/07-advanced-chunk.md

 ### Add the code to our Quarto document

-In the heart rate analysis code chunk, delete the existing code.
-Find `Example 8` in the Quarto document for Fig 3 (ctrl-f "Example 8") and add the following instead:
+In the heart rate analysis code chunk, let's delete the existing code that we copy-pasted.

 ~~~
 # run the code from HR_analysis.R in the code directory